 By contrast, such Gonzalo short stories as "UFO" (2005) and "The Valley of Angustias" (2006) are real mystery tales, with the police trying to figure out a baffling series of events.
 These short mystery tales are well done.
 Action in the tales is often triggered when dishonest outsiders move into the community, and start operating some hidden crooked scheme.
 Luis Gonzalo has to figure out what is going on - the scheme is hidden from view, and Gonzalo can only deduce its presence from its impact on the surface actions of the community.

-Steven Torres' short stories about Luis Gonzalo appear regularly in Alfred Hitchcock Mystery Magazine: "UFO" (November 2005) and "The Valley of Angustias" (October 2006).
+Steven Torres' short stories about Luis Gonzalo appeared in Alfred Hitchcock Mystery Magazine: "UFO" (November 2005) and "The Valley of Angustias" (October 2006).

 "Over the Edge" (2007) is an impossible crime story.
 Its solution is easily guessed, but the impossible crime situation shows originality.